 ALTER DATABASE yourdb SET AUTO_SHRINK OFF

-Database files are really essential for any organizations or users, as they store lots of crucial information.
+Database files are essential for organizations & users, as they store lots of crucial information.
 Issues like auto grow, auto shrink and physical file fragmentation in SQL Server can create trouble for users as they degrade the performance of SQL database.
-Disabling Auto shrink option helps you to avoid degradation of SQL Server performance.The blog discusses the method for the same.
+The blog covers how to turn Off Auto Shrink in SQL Server so as to avoid degradation of SQL Server performance.The blog discusses the method for the same.